J. Fred Scott: First World War

 After the outbreak of the First World War he joined the Canadian Expeditionary Force in 1915.
 He enlisted in the 89th Battalion, a reinforcement unit from Alberta, and commissioned as a lieutenant in November 1915.
 He left Canada in May 1916 on S.S.
 Olympic, and was hospitalized for pneumonia and "trench fever" in September 1916.
 He left the 89th Battalion and was posted to the 9th Reserve Battalion in October 1916.
-He was briefly seconded to the Royal Flying Corps as an instructor from 15 February to 30 April 1917, and returned to the CEF.
+He transferred to the Royal Flying Corps as an observer from 15 February to 30 April 1917, flying with 45 Squadron until grounded for medical reasons and returned to the CEF.
 He went to France with the 50th Battalion on 1 May 1917, and went sick on 1 June 1917 from exposure to cold, wet and lice.
 He was hospitalized in France, and returned to the UK for hospitalization.
 He transferred to the 9th Reserve Battalion in September 1917 and was given an extended sick leave to Canada.
 He was designated unfit for further overseas service in February 1918.
 He was posted to the 1st Alberta Depot Battalion as a captain, and was hospitalized in Calgary in October 1918 with "recurring trench fever."
 He was demobilized and struck off the strength of the Canadian Expeditionary Force in January 1919.